MiddletonCommunityVoice/services-list/content/about.md

 title: Disclaimer
 ---

 ### IT'S TIME TO MEET YOU, THE PUBLIC.
-THE NEXT MEETING WILL BE TUESDAY, 10th, MARCH, starts at 2pm @
+### THE NEXT MEETING WILL BE TUESDAY, 10th, MARCH, starts at 2pm.
-## ALKRINGTON COMMUNITY CENTRE
+# at the ALKRINGTON COMMUNITY CENTRE
-# next to Alkrington Health Centre, Hardfield Road.
+#### next to Alkrington Health Centre, Hardfield Road.
 .
 .
 # DISCLAIMER.